Transcendental Meditation vs Mindfulness: Practical Differences, Benefits, and Fit

 Transcendental Meditation vs Mindfulness Evidence and Research Strength

 The evidence for meditation is promising, but it is not evenly distributed across every style and every app.
-A 2014 JAMA Internal Medicine meta-analysis found moderate evidence that meditation programs reduce anxiety and depression, with low to moderate evidence for stress, distress, and mental health-related quality of life improvements source.
+A 2014 JAMA Internal Medicine meta-analysis found moderate evidence that meditation programs reduce anxiety and depression, with low to moderate evidence for stress, distress, and mental health-related quality of life improvements JAMA study.

 Direct head-to-head trials comparing standardized TM with standardized mindfulness are limited.
 For anxious or stressed beginners, structured mindfulness programs have broader clinical research, while TM has a more standardized teaching protocol.